garrandall/popular-music-data/tracks/the-weight-aretha-franklin.md

 Go down, Moses, there's nothin' that you can say
 It's just like ol' Luke waitin', waitin' on Judgement Day.
 "Well, Luke, my friend, what about Anna Lee?"
-He said, "Do me a favour, stay an' keep Anna Lee some company."
+He said, "Do me a favour, stay and keep Anna Lee some company."

 Take a load off Annie, take a load off for free;
 Take a load off Annie, And (and) (and) put the weight on me.